Prag8855/aab/content/guides/find-a-job-in-berlin.md

 ### Career coaching

 These people can help you get hired.
 For example, they can review your resume and cover letter.
-This is a tax-deductible expense.
+Their fee is [tax-deductible](/glossary/steuerlich%20absetzbar).

 - [Imagine Foundation](https://www.joinimagine.com/) - Free career coaching for software engineer and data scientists
 - [HalloGermany](https://hallogermany.com/services-for-internationals/p/career-coaching) - Career coaching